fnl-Africa/qtum-scala-lib/README.md

 - Osx 64 bits

-You can use your own library native library by specifying its path with `-Dfr.acinq.secp256k1.lib.path` and optionally its name with `-Dfr.acinq.secp256k1.lib.name` (if unspecified bitcoin-lib will use the standard name for your OS i.e. libsecp256k1.so on Linux, secp256k1.dll on Windows, ...)
+You can use your own library native library by specifying its path with `-Dfr.acinq.secp256k1.lib.path` and optionally its name with `-Dfr.acinq.secp256k1.lib.name` (if unspecified qtum-lib will use the standard name for your OS i.e. libsecp256k1.so on Linux, secp256k1.dll on Windows, ...)

 You can also specify the temporary directory where the library will be extracted with `-Djava.io.tmpdir` or `-Dfr.acinq.secp256k1.tmpdir` (if you want to use a different directory from `-Djava.io.tmpdir`).